Port of Columbia Information

 The Columbia County Grain Growers operates a barge loading facility at its Lyons Ferry facility located in the northern part of the county on the Snake River.
 The Port of Columbia owns an adjacent parcel that could be developed into an additional barge loading facility if needed.

-Rail service is provided by the Palouse River Coulee City (PCC) Railroad on Port of Columbia owned tracks from Dayton to Wallula.
+Rail service is provided by the Columbia Rail on Port of Columbia owned tracks from Dayton to Wallula.
 Union Pacific and Burlington Northern Santa Fe railroad hump yards are near Wallula for easy access to the main lines.
 NW Grain Growers also has a barge loading facility at Wallula serviced by the rail.
 The Union Pacific operates a rail line through the Lyons Ferry area in north Columbia County that could be accessed through the construction of a siding.

-Railex, LLC. located approximately 60 miles away from Dayton in Wallula, WA offers guaranteed 5-day non-stop rail shipping to Albany, NY for growers, shippers, retailers and food service distributors.
-Specializing in transportation of fresh fruits, frozen foods, ingredients, commodities and beverages, Railex offers real time inventory at all warehouse levels and in transit, as well as 24 hour/7days a week technical support.
+Railex, LLC. located approximately 60 miles away from Dayton in Wallula, WA has been permanently closed.
+Union Pacific, who purchased this location in 2017, decided to close the Wallula location due to the COVID-19 pandemic.
+The location was closed in May 2020.
+This location did offer guaranteed 5-day non-stop rail shipping to Albany, NY for growers, shippers, retailers and food service distributors and specialized in transportation of fresh fruits, frozen foods, ingredients, commodities and beverages, offered real time inventory at all warehouse levels and in transit, as well as 24 hour/7days a week technical support.

 Highway 12 is a two-lane state highway that runs east-west through the middle of Columbia County.
 Highway 12 stretches from the Puget Sound area through Washington, Idaho, Montana, etc., all the way to the east coast.